Omidznlp/REST-API-FRRouting/rip/README.md

 ## Configuration
 RIP daemon must be enabled before testing.
 To do that, `ripd=yes` must be inserted into `/etc/frr/daemons` and then restart frr \
 `Note:`\
-Implemented parameters are referred to in https://docs.frrouting.org/en/latest/ripd.html.
+Implemented parameters are referred to https://docs.frrouting.org/en/latest/ripd.html.
 ### Test Requests

 **Description:**\